Shane Drumgold

-Shane Drumgold SC (born 1965) is an Australian Barrister, Adjunct Professor of law, and the Australian Capital Territory’s fifth Director of Public Prosecutions.
-He was appointed on 1 January 2019 by the Attorney General Gordon Ramsay, succeeding Jon White SC.
+Shane Drumgold SC (born 1965) is an Australian Barrister, Associate Professor of law, and was the Australian Capital Territory's fifth Director of Public Prosecutions.
+He was appointed to this role on 1 January 2019 by the Attorney General Gordon Ramsay, succeeding Jon White SC, and resigned from the role on 6 August 2023, and is currently a Senior Counsel at Frederick Jordan Chambers in Sydney Australia.

 Early life and education

 Shane Drumgold was born Neville Shane Drumgold in Sydney, New South Wales.
 Drumgold grew up in the public housing estate of Mount Druitt in Sydney’s outer western suburbs.
 He attended Lethbridge Park Public School, then Shalvey Public High School.
 In 1978 his family relocated to Taree, New South Wales.
 Here he attended Taree High School and then Chatham High School.
 Drumgold’s father Neville Drumgold suffered severe mental illness and committed suicide in 1987.
 This had a significant impact on Drumgold’s life.
 He has referenced the suicide of his father and the death of his younger brother, at three years of age, in his book Palm Tree Justice.
 He has also spoken about both events in media interviews and public speeches.

 Drumgold commenced work for Australia Post in 1984; in 1993 he completed an Australia Post sponsored Certificate in Business Management through Charles Sturt University.
 In 1995 he was admitted to the Bachelor of Business Economics degree at Charles Sturt University and graduated in 1999.

 In 1999, Drumgold applied to the Australian National University and the University of Canberra for admission to the Bachelor of Laws degree.
 He was rejected by both.
 Drumgold then enrolled in the Diploma of Justice Studies at the University of Canberra.
 After successful completion of the first semester he was admitted to the Bachelor of Laws degree at the same University in 2000.
 He graduated with honours in 2001.
 In his occasional address to a 2021 graduation class, he noted that following his graduation he was employed as both a prosecutor at the ODPP and tutor at the Australian National University: I cannot explain the surreal experience of standing before a class of University students, teaching them criminal and evidence law, in a degree program they were accepted into the same year I was rejected.
 This is one of many experiences that has instilled in me the value of keeping one’s eye on the target, regardless of the external narrative.
 Do not outsource your sense of agency to others, because they do not know your potential like you do and have no interest in re-writing your future.

 In 2001 Drumgold was accepted into the Master’s in International Law Degree at the Australian National University.
 He graduated in 2004.

 In 2003 Drumgold was awarded a Churchill Fellowship, studying restorative justice in indigenous communities in the USA, Canada and New Zealand.
 He published his report in 2004.

+In 2024 Drumgold commenced a PhD, studying accountability structures for Commissions of Inquiry.